yukim17/swift-aoc-2023/README.md

 ]
 ```

 Then implement part 1 and 2.

 The `AdventOfCode.swift` file controls which challenge
 is run with `swift run`.
 Add your new type to its `allChallenges` array.
 By default
 it runs the most recent challenge.

-The `AdventOfCode.swift` file controls which day's challenge is run
-with `swift run`.
-By default that runs the most recent challenge in the package.

 ## Templates

-You can use file template for each new challenge.
+You can use file template to easily create files for new challenges.
 Copy given template into the
-folder `~/Library/Developer/Xcode/Templates` and you can find it in menu `File -> New File -> Advent Of Code File`.
+folder `~/Library/Developer/Xcode/Templates` and you can find it in menu
+`File -> New File -> Advent Of Code File`.